GabMus/razerCommander/README.md

 ##Installing

-To install this software the first thing you need is to install `razer-chroma-drivers`: an unofficial driver for razer peripherals for Linux.
-Go to the [project page](https://github.com/pez2001/razer_chroma_drivers/) to find out more about it and how to install it.
+To install this software the first thing you need is to install `razer_drivers`: an unofficial driver for razer peripherals for Linux.
+Go to the [project page](https://github.com/terrycain/razer_drivers/tree/daemonV2) to find out more about it and how to install it.
+(There are different packages available, as well as PKGBUILDs if you're using Arch)

 ###Arch Linux